Between Black and White

-The San Diego Chinese Historical Museum will be presenting highlights from the photo exhibition, “Salute to WWII Flying Tigers in China,” curated by Pedro Chan 陳燦培, Director of the American Flying Tigers Institute.
-Included in this special exhibition will be select Flying Tigers articles and artifacts from SDCHM’s permanent collection.
+The San Diego Chinese Historical Museum presented highlights from the photo exhibition, “Salute to WWII Flying Tigers in China,” curated by Pedro Chan 陳燦培, Director of the American Flying Tigers Institute.
+Included in this special exhibition were select Flying Tigers articles and artifacts from SDCHM’s permanent collection.

 Elephant and the Indians